mak448a/AI-Drawing-Chatbot/README.md

 - Stable Diffusion
 - Anything Diffusion

-All of these are online proviwithders.
+All of these are online providers.
 As a result, you will not need a powerful computer!

 **Notes**